moise-mulungu/mixed-react-projects/project-info/teamdm/teamdm.md

       * This is good practice for when the boss gives you random assignments.
 I would always expect you to research a bit, not ask me how to do it.
         * If you did research it and found nothing, or found limitations, you can tell me.
         * If I didn't describe the assignment clearly, ask for clarification.
 At my job, this is very important and happens a lot.
 If my boss gives me a vague assignment and I guess his intent wrongly, he'll get mad, and he'll tell me I should always ask for clarification before wasting my time possibly doing the wrong thing.
         * how much time to spend on it?
-You can assume that I think it is important, but that you should't lose half a day on it.
+You can assume that I think it is important, but that you should't lose too much time on it.
+One hour is good, 1/2 day is not (better to stop and report).
 Practice finding the right stopping point and report back your progress so far.
+  * Moise, when I leave a big comment, just leave a note: "MM: read, thanks".
+I'll remove it later, or move it to another area.
 * find out what "liveServer" means when it is in the .vscode/settings.json
     - (liveServer.settings.port: Customize Port Number of your Live Server.
 If you want random port number, set it as 0.[Default value is 5500.]).
 I still do not know how did this land in the project, here is its source https://ritwickdey.github.io/vscode-live-server/docs/settings.html
     - ok, good job, I don't think it will hurt to leave it there.
 Leave a comment in the .vscode/settings.json saying that it wasn't added manually by us, and add your above summary to the comment also.

 * (done) the change in package.json nextjs version from 'latest' to 12.1.6.
 DM: I think I may have told you to do this32
-* read about: nextjs 'next/head'
+* (done) read about: nextjs 'next/head'
-  - howtohtml: next/head is a NextJs module that imports <Head> from, a built-in component in ReactJs that allows to modify the metadata of the page(<head>). source: https://nextjs.org/learn/basics/assets-metadata-css/metadata
-  - great, put this as a comment above the next/head import in src/pages/portfolio/index.jsx

 * read ./training.md
   * please understand everything here: https://www.vocabularyof.tech/vcs/git/new-git-repo